McClellan Oscillator Oil Technical Analysis and McClellan Oscillator Trading Signals

 There are several types of divergences:

-Hidden Crude Oil Trading Divergence Setup
+Hidden Crude Trading Divergence Setup

-Oversold/Overbought Levels on Oil Indicator
+Oversold/Overbought Levels on Indicator

-The McClellan Oscillator is also used to identify potential overbought and oversold levels in crude crude oil price action movements.
+The McClellan Oscillator is also used to identify potential overbought and oversold levels in crude oil price action movements.
 The overbought and oversold conditions are generated when the oscillator moves to extreme levels on one side and starts to turn, however, in a strong trending market the oscillator will stay in the overbought and oversold levels for a long time.
-It is not recommended to trade overbought and oversold levels to generate crude oil trading signals. best signal to use is the Center-line cross over signals to generate oil signals.
+It is not recommended to trade overbought and oversold levels to generate crude trading signals.
+Best signal to use is the Center-line cross over signals to generate oil signals.